SalmonFishCooked/Some_CPP_Projects/README.md

 ## 👾 Gameplay

-The apperance of this game is as follows:
+The appearance of this game is as follows:

 ![gameplay](./assets/gameplay.gif)